bazelbuild/bazel/site/en/contribute/codebase.md

 Once the Bazel server gets control and is informed about a command it needs to execute, the following sequence of events happens:

-1.  `BazelCommandDispatcher` is informed about the new request.
+1.  `BlazeCommandDispatcher` is informed about the new request.
 It decides whether the command needs a workspace to run in (almost every command except for ones that don't have anything to do with source code, such as version or help) and whether another command is running.

 2. The right command is found.
-Each command must implement the interface `BazelCommand` and must have the `@Command` annotation (this is a bit of an antipattern, it would be nice if all the metadata a command needs was described by methods on `BazelCommand`)
+Each command must implement the interface `BlazeCommand` and must have the `@Command` annotation (this is a bit of an antipattern, it would be nice if all the metadata a command needs was described by methods on `BlazeCommand`)

 3. The command line options are parsed.
 Each command has different command line options, which are described in the `@Command` annotation.